Mission & History

-- Educating 400 potential First Time Home Buyers so they have the resources to make informed decisions in the home buying process.
+- Educating over 450 potential First Time Home Buyers so they have the resources to make informed decisions in the home buying process.

 - Installing 420 solar panels on our properties to harness the power of the sun, generating $50K each year.

-- Preserving over 380 homes through repairs and upgrades, while putting local contractors to work with contracts totaling $8.7M.
+- Repairing and upgrading 469 homes for low-and-moderate income families while putting local contractors to work with contracts totaling $11,549,963.00.

 By focusing our efforts on a variety of program initiatives that are synergistically aligned, the organization has been able to develop a deep bench of expertise and skills that can be utilized in flexible ways to fulfill our strategic objectives which include:

 - Strengthening business sectors with competitive regional advantage, especially traditional and renewable natural resource based businesses such as fishing and the arts.

 - Increasing the affordability and the availability of safe, stable year round housing.

 - Increasing energy efficiency and local renewable energy generation.